 Old English Names

-- Ashley (no matter the spelling) –“ash tree clearing”
+Ashley (no matter the spelling)

-- Payton (no matter the spelling) – “peacock town”
+Payton (no matter the spelling)

-Berkley (no matter the spelling) – “birch tree clearing”
+Berkley (no matter the spelling)

 Middle English Names

 Professor Richard Coates is an English linguist with special interests in the origin and history of personal names and place names.
 In other words, he does research on the occupational names and locational surnames from Old or Middle English.
 For example, “Green” was someone who lived by the village green or “Wood” was someone who lived near the woods.
 “Wright” was someone who wrought (or made) things, or, the more obvious one, “Taylor” was someone who was a tailor.
-In the Middle Ages, wool was cleaned and thickened by pounding it in a mixture of clay and water, and the people who did this were walked “Walker”, which is another occupational name.
+In the Middle Ages, wool was cleaned and thickened by pounding it in a mixture of clay and water.
+The people who did this were walked “Walker”, which is another occupational name.

 Another thing to note about English family names is that a lot of them derived from nicknames based on appearances.
-For example, “Black” was a dark-haired man, “Lamb” was a meek person, “Newman” was the arrival of someone new in a place, “Longfellow” was a tall person, “Swift” was a quick runner, and “Twigg” was a thin person.
+For example, “Black” was a dark-haired man.
+“Lamb” was a meek person.
+“Newman” was the arrival of someone new in a place.
+“Longfellow” was a tall person.
+“Swift” was a quick runner.
+And “Twigg” was a thin person.
 These ironic “nickname” surnames were/are really that simple!